HMW-mod/hmw-distribution/install-guide/Guide.md

+### WARNING
+Some ISPs don't allow torrent downloads, even legitimate ones.
+A VPN can help, but may violate your ISPs terms of service.

+***We accept NO RESPONSIBILITY for any action your ISP may take against you for violating ToS.***

+Also, torrenting without a VPN exposes your IP address, which is dangerous.
+You can use VPN while torrenting to hide your actual IP address.
+Make sure to use a VPN which supports P2P (Peer-to-Peer)

 Prerequisites:
-- A legitimte copy of Modern Warfare: Remastered (2017) purchased through Steam.
+- A legitimate copy of Modern Warfare: Remastered (2017), purchased through Steam.
+The Microsoft Store version will not work.
 - qBittorrent (or another torrent client, e.g. Deluge)

 1. Download `Call Of duty: Modern Warfare Remasted - Multiplayer` from steam